 What's the process for getting Fibre installed?

 Once this is complete, our fibre broadband team will set up the fibre connection outside your house, development or apartment complex.

 You then need to agree to a date for the line to be connected inside your home.
 You will need to be at home during this step.
 The installation steps may all happen in one day, or it may take more than one visit depending on what’s required.

 How much data do I need?

-Even if you have fewer devices, but stream a lot of high definition video or music, it would be better to pick a broadband plan with higher data limits.
+Even if you have a small number of devices, but you stream a lot of high definition video or music, it would be better to pick a broadband plan with higher data limits, or an unlimited plan.

 If you want to get a more detailed breakup of how much data you’ll need per month, check out this handy data calculator from Chorus - https://www.chorus.co.nz/data-calculator#/

 Some alarm models aren't compatible with fibre broadband.
 Before you install fibre broadband, please check with your alarm supplier or manufacturer, whether you need to upgrade your alarm model.

 Monitored alarms are, unfortunately, not compatible with our Wireless Broadband.